Libbybacon/C-Sharp-Live-Project/README.md

 Changed comment delete button so that it opens a confirm delete modal with confirm and cancel buttons instead of routing to another page.
  Created an ajax method that deletes the comment, removes it from the page, and displays a green confirmation for 3 seconds.

+ ### Create & Reply Functionality
-IMPLEMENTING COMMENT FEATURES PT 6: CREATE & REPLY FUNCTIONALITY -add implementation for user to create and reply to comments w/out navigating to another page.
+ -add implementation for user to create and reply to comments w/out navigating to another page.
 -replace Create New link w/ short form that let's user type message -Clicking reply button for comment brings up that form directly below that comment -sort comments in _comments partial view so most recent comments appear first